Lishwar333/Angular/README.md

 # Angular
 Change names with only the framework title, and a project folder within the repo which should have projects.
-Remove _ for the folders
+_ for the all-spaced folders
+Remove extras from repos